Microsoft Corporation

 Our Dynamics business solutions are also licensed to enterprises through a global network of channel partners providing vertical solutions and specialized services.

-We offer options for organizations of varying sizes that want to purchase our cloud services and on-premise software.
+We offer options for organizations of varying sizes that want to purchase our cloud services and on-premises software.
 We license these organizations under volume licensing agreements to allow the customer to acquire multiple licenses of products and services instead of having to acquire separate licenses through retail channels.
 These volume licensing programs have varying programmatic requirements and benefits to best meet the needs of our customers.

 Software Assurance (“SA”) conveys rights to new software and upgrades for perpetual licenses released over the contract period.
 It also provides support, tools, training, and other licensing benefits to help customers deploy and use software efficiently.
 SA is required to be purchased with certain volume licensing agreements and is an optional purchase with others.